Feo's Stuff

 Moreover, the areas of the city where Cronenberg chose to shoot all have a squalid appearance.
 This is a city in a state of disuse, and that may be because everyone is more concerned about what's going on in their little plastic box than the world around them.

 Because of this, VIDEODROME is ageless.
 People live in an archaic city, surrounded by broken things.
-The modern world, in Cronenberg's vision, is a lost and squandered thing.
-Like Canada!
+The modern world, in Cronenberg's vision, is lost and squandered: Like Canada!

-The people behind VIDEODROME feel this way too.
+The people behind VIDEODROME feel this way as well.
 "The world is getting tough," one of them say.
 "And we need to get tough too."

 "These people, this VIDEODROME: they don't do it for money.
 They have something you don't Max - a philosophy; and that makes them dangerous."

-Like the best of Cronenberg's movies, VIDEODROME moves slow like a freight train out of the station, building speed and power, going faster and faster, until the end comes racing toward you with full whistles blowing.
+Speaking of best, Cronenberg's VIDEODROME moves slow like a freight train out of the station, building speed and power, going faster and faster, until the end comes racing toward you with full whistles blowing.
+WOW!
+POW!

-With excellent make-up special effects by Rick Baker (THE HOWLING, AN AMERICAN WEREWOLF IN LONDON, THE FRIGHTENERS, PLANET OF THE APES [2001]) and even after 20 years, this movie remains timely and gets 5 ShriekGirls.
+With excellent make-up special effects by Rick Baker (THE HOWLING, AN AMERICAN WEREWOLF IN LONDON, THE FRIGHTENERS, PLANET OF THE APES [2001]), VIDEODROME remains timely and gets 5 ShriekGirls.

 Shriek GirlsShriek GirlsShriek GirlsShriek GirlsShriek Girls